Tax Refund Calculator

 Is a bigger refund always better?

 Not necessarily.
-A bigger refund can simply mean more tax was withheld from your paychecks during the year.
+A bigger refund can simply mean more tax was withheld from your paychecks during the year or more was paid through estimated tax payments than needed.
 Many people use a refund estimate to decide whether their withholding is roughly on track.

 Related Calculators